flyteorg/flyte/packages/zapp/console/src/components/Navigation/Readme.md

 It will contain at least two items:

 -   default "Console" item which navigates to ${BASE_URL}
--   all items you have provided
+-   all items you have provided:
+    -   If item's url starts with `+` sign, the navigstion would be treated as an internal one. + sign would be stripped and BASE_URL would be added to navigaiton

 Feel free to play around with the views in Storybook:

 <img width="874" alt="Screen Shot 2022-06-15 at 2 01 29 PM" src="https://user-images.githubusercontent.com/55718143/173962811-a3603d6c-3fe4-4cab-b57a-4d4806c88cfc.png">

 #### Note